 - A cover sheet with the title of the master’s thesis and the author’s name and address must be attached to the abstract.

 - A title page must be placed on the first page of the abstract.
 This page must not contain any identifying information and no identifying references, such as college or town names should appear in the abstract.

-- The abstract must not exceed 10 pages (additional pages will be discarded) and should be divided into five sections: Research rationale and brief literature review.
-Statement of the hypothesis/problem.
-Methodology employed and rationale for its selection.
-Significant findings and relevance to student affairs in particular and post-secondary education in general.
-Brief bibliography, not to exceed 2 pages (additional pages will be discarded).
+- A synopsis of the thesis/dissertation divided into the following sections and shall not exceed 10 pages: 1) Research rational and brief literature review; 2) Statement of the hypothesis/problem; 3) Methodology employed and rationale for its selection; 4) Significant findings and relevance to student affairs in particular and post-secondary education in general; 5) Brief bibliography than cannot exceed 2 pages.

 - Cover letter from the applicant.
 Must include the following information:

 - Name of institution granting Masters Degree

 - The statement – “I verify that the above information is true and complete to the best of my knowledge.
 I have read the announcement for the Masters' and Doctoral Research Award and agree to abide by its terms and conditions.
 Should I be selected as the award recipient, I agree to assume all of the responsibilities as well as the rewards of being the award recipient.”